jgrantprog1993/project_loyaltyApp/readme.md

 'Admin' logs directly into the backend on the backend project to update from there.

 ## Project status
-- Phase 1 Prototype - :heavy_check_mark:
+- Phase 1 Prototype - ✅
-- Phase 2 Prototype - &#9744;
+- Phase 2 Prototype - ⬜️ (To be started soon)
 - I would love If others could contribute !
 Lets grow this together.
 - I have started to create an issue log with possible updates that can be completed by contributers, why not have a look and have a go !
 - What do you think should be included in Phase 2?
 I would love to hear your ideas.